nextest-rs/future-queue/README.md

 `buffer_unordered` works well for many use cases.
-However, one issue with it is that it treats all futures as equally taxing: there's no way to say that some futures consume more resources than others.
+However, one issue with it is that it treats all futures as equally taxing: there's no way to say that some futures consume more resources than others, or that some subsets of futures should be mutually excluded from others.

 For nextest in particular, some tests can be much heavier than others, and fewer of those tests should be run simultaneously.
+Also, some tests need to be mutually excluded from others, or other concurrency limits placed on them.

 [^1]: This adaptor takes a stream of futures for maximum generality.
 In practice this is often
     an *iterator* of futures, converted over using